Nutrition for Diabetes Mellitus ie: A Healthier Lifestyle

 When I told her she was eating a 900 calorie bowl of salad, she almost died!
 (Luckily she was a nurse!)
 She would have been better off - and probably more satisfied - by ordering the cheeseburger & french fries she really wanted!

 The point is, it's actually pretty easy to eat healthfully.
 All it takes is a little time & effort on your part to think about the portion size, the preparation technique & the fat content.
 Once you've made the right selection......Enjoy!

 Well, hopefully I have given you a few suggestions to use on your road to a healthier lifestyle.
 Just be patient with yourself and don't expect miracles tomorrow.
 Instead, make small, gradual changes to allow yourself to adopt the habits necessary for healthful living.

-If an individualized personal approach is more your style, contact me directly.
-I will get back with you ASAP to arrange a personalized consultation convenient for you.
+If an individualized personal approach is more your style, contact me directly at 954-296-6300 to arrange a personalized consultation convenient for you.
 Together we will design a personalized wellness program to fit YOUR lifestyle.

 Contact Dr. Mary Mary@Designs4Health.com 954-296-6300